Meghan and Harry shared the news of the birth of Lilibet earlier with a statement:

 “On June 4th, we were blessed with the arrival of our daughter, Lili.
 She is more than we could have ever imagined, and we remain grateful for the love and prayers we’ve felt from across the globe.
 Thank you for your continued kindness and support during this very special time for our family.”

-Meghan and Harry named Lilibet in honour of the Queen.
+Meghan and Harry named Lilibet in honor of the Queen.
 The nickname goes back to when the Queen was too young to pronounce her own name, calling herself ‘Lilibet’ instead of Elizabeth.
 When she was young, she would sign letters using Lilibet.

 She used the name in a thank you note to her grandmother, Queen Mary, saying: ‘Darling Granny.
 Thank you very much for the lovely doll’s house.
 I do love it, and I have unpacked the dining room and the hall.
 Love from Lilibet xxx.’